vcatafesta/LetoDBf/Readme.txt

  for these it leads to a !drastical! improved performance to append 10000 records in a fraction of a second.
  For RLock() an insane tremendous overhead is needed, if really **many** records need to be changed.
 Example: to Rlock() the 1000th record at server, it must search through 999 existing locks.
  In sum a compare have been done 499500 times for the 1000th record.
-When the transaction is applied at server, these Rlocks are again verified, then are 1000 * 1000 = 1 million checks needed.
  Only 1000 Rlock() record changes of above example are taken just on the fly, but if there are 10th of thousands ...

  !!
 Important !! -- during an active transaction, aka after leto_BeginTransaction():
+   # NEW: if <lUnlockAll> == .T. all *un*-locks will be silent ignored until transaction end.
    # it is explicitly forbidden to mix RLock() and FLock() FOR THE SAME WORKAREA
    # you can not unlock any record or whole table ( e.g. NOT use DbUnlock() )
    # transactions must start and end with a LETO RDD workarea active, and this must be further